-The following notes describe the types of drives that your computer supports and other information that you must consider when installing internal drives.
+The following notes describe the types of drives that your computer supports and other information that you must consider when installing drives:

-- Your IntelliStation A Pro computer comes with an IDE optical drive (CD-ROM, CD-RW, or DVD/CD-RW combo drive) in bay 1 and a hard disk drive in bay 4. - You can install removable-media drives in bays 1, 2, and 3 only.
-Tape drives, diskette drives, CD-ROM, DVD/CD-RW, and DVD-ROM drives are examples of removable-media drives. - You can install a 3.5-in. slim-high or 5.25-in. half-high removable-media drive, such as a tape backup drive, in bay 2. - You can install an IDE diskette drive or a 3.5-in slim-high hard disk drive in bay 3. - To install a 3.5-in. drive in a 5.25-in. bay, you must use the 5.25-in. conversion kit. - The IntelliStation A Pro computer supports only one diskette drive: either an IDE diskette drive in bay 3 or a USB drive connected to the USB connector on the front of the computer. - If you plan to install a Microsoft Windows XP 32-bit operating system on a SCSI drive, you must have a diskette drive attached during installation to be able to load the SCSI driver. - Two Serial ATA hard disk drive connectors are on the system board. - When SCSI drives are installed, set the drive jumpers either to disable auto-start or to delay startup, to prevent overtaxing the system power supply by all drives trying to spin up at once. - If you have SCSI hard disk drives and SATA hard disk drives in the same computer, note the following HostRAID considerations for hard disk drives: - You can enable HostRAID on only one subsystem (SCSI or SATA) - If HostRAID is enabled on a subsystem, you can install boot hard disk drives on that subsystem only.
+- Make sure that you have all the cables and other equipment specified in the documentation that comes with the drive. - · Select the bay in which you want to install the drive. - Check the instructions that come with the drive to see whether you need to set any switches or jumpers on the drive.
+If you are installing a SCSI device, be sure to set the SCSI ID for that device. - You can install removable-media drives in bays 1, 2, and 3 only.
+Tape drives, diskette drives, CD-ROM, DVD/CD-RW, and DVD-ROM drives are examples of removable-media drives. - You can install a 3.5-in. slim-high or 5.25-in. half-high removable-media drive, such as a tape backup drive, in bay 2. - You can install a diskette drive or a 3.5-in slim-high hard disk drive in bay 3. - To install a 3.5-in. drive in a 5.25-in. bay, you must use the 5.25-in. conversion kit. - Your computer supports only one diskette drive: either a diskette drive in bay 3 or a USB drive connected to the USB connector on the front of the computer.

+- Two Serial ATA hard disk drive connectors are on the system board. - If you install SCSI hard disk drives and SATA hard disk drives in the same computer, note the following HostRAID considerations for hard disk drives: - You can enable HostRAID on only one subsystem (SCSI or SATA). - If HostRAID is enabled on a subsystem, you can install boot hard disk drives on that subsystem only.